 Why it matters

-• Vance's speech underscores rising concerns about political violence and its attribution to partisan rhetoric, particularly from Democrats.
+- Vance's speech underscores rising concerns about political violence and its connection to rhetoric from political leaders.

-• The Vice President's comments reflect a broader narrative on media responsibility in shaping public perceptions of political violence.
+- The Vice President's remarks reflect a broader debate on media responsibility in shaping public discourse and its consequences.

 What’s next